Jesse Ronson: Return to Ultimate Fighting Championship

 After rebounding with a first round rear-naked choke against Troy Lamson at BTC 9, Ronson faced Nicolas Dalby, replacing Danny Roberts on July 26, 2020, at UFC on ESPN 14.
 He won the fight via submission in round one, earning his first win in the promotion.
 This win also earned him the Performance of the Night award.
-The fight result was overturned to a no contest after USADA handed Ronson a 22-month suspension for testing positive for Metandienone, making him ineligible to fight again until March 22, 2022.
+The fight result was overturned to a no contest after USADA handed Ronson a 22-month suspension for testing positive for the banned, performance enhancing drug, Metandienone, making him ineligible to fight again until March 22, 2022.

 Ronson faced Rafa García on April 16, 2022, at UFC on ESPN 34.
 He lost the fight via rear-naked choke in round two.

 Ronson was scheduled to face Vinc Pichel on October 1, 2022, at UFC Fight Night 211.
 However, Pichel withdraw due to an undisclosed injury and was replaced by Joaquim Silva.
 He lost the bout in the second round, getting dropped with a flying knee and then getting finished with ground and pound.

 In late October 2022, it was reported that Ronson was released by UFC.